-♦ Clean Up
+♦ The Clean Up panel

 Use the Clean Up panel to remove useless items (obsolete or unnecessary elements) from the document.
 Removing certain elements can seriously affect the functionality of the PDF.
 By default, only elements that do not affect document functionality are selected.